 One the biggest failings of the Australian Government’s ‘muslim engagement’ schemes is association of whole ‘Muslim communities’ with national security.

-As I have argued several times, at its most benign, countering violent extremism (CVE) is a clumsy social policy, at its worst it has been found to be quite harmful.
 Australian Senators should know better, with their knowledge of national security issues and high level of education, than to continually associate the Muslim community with national security in public platforms.